llvm/llvm-zorg/premerge/issues.md

 - Buildbots being mixed into the Github Actions node count on Grafana caused confusion around whether or not Github jobs were scheduling.
 An attempt should be made to separate them.

+## US-Central Cluster Not Scheduling Pods

+### Date: 2026-08-16

+### Symptoms

+The LLVM CI Rotation oncall was getting messages with the following message:

+> Workflow completed under 50mn in the last 7 days - Error Budget Burn Rate is High

+By looking at the dashboard it was observed that the Linux premerge tun time was consistent, but the queue time was sporadically quite high (1+ hours when it normally hovers <1 minute).

+### Investigation

+After digging into the data, it was observed that the high queue times were specific to the us-central cluster and the us-west cluster was not degraded.
+By digging into k8s events of pending pods on the us-central cluster, it was observed that the node pools were not autoscaling up due to GCE being out of resources.

+### Solution

+We deployed a stop-gap in https://github.com/llvm/llvm-project/pull/217111 to move all jobs to the us-west cluster to lower the queue delays.
+No other remediations were immediately possible due to the fact that GitHub does all job scheduling on the server side and it is not user configurable.

+A more permanent solution was deployed in https://github.com/llvm/llvm-zorg/pull/914 to move the us-central cluster from a zonal cluster to a regional cluster.
+This makes the cluster the same configuration as the us-west cluster and thus immune to single/multi-zone stockouts that do not impact the entire region.

+### Postmortem

+What worked well:
+- The automation alerted the current oncall.
+- We were able to deploy a stop-gap fix to remediate the problem once we were aware.

+What needs improvement:
+- By the time we became aware of the issue, it had been ongoing for at least the day.

+Lessons/Action Items
+- Stop-gap solutions are generally pretty easy to deploy and efforts should probably be prioritized on getting one deployed to stop the bleeding.